 Rebecca Campbell is a writer, creative, artist and the bestselling Hay House author (Light Is The New Black, Rise Sister Rise and the Work Your Light Oracle) and creator of the Rise Sister Rise Sisterhood Membership.
-Rebecca leads heart based workshops internationally encouraging people to spend more time with their soul and connect with their own inner teacher.
+Rebecca leads heart opening and activating workshops internationally encouraging people to spend more time with their soul and connect with their own inner teacher.

 Through her work, Rebecca guides us to connect to the Inner Temple within and to let that guide their life.
-Rebecca’s training and work is connected to paths and lineages such as Bhakti Yoga, Mother God, Avalonian and Magdalene Priestess Paths, and Shamanism.
-Her work is activating and initiatory.
+Rebecca’s training and work is connected to paths and lineages such as Bhakti Yoga, Mother God and planetary shamanism.
+Her work is activating, heart opening and energetic.

-Rebecca has been training in the intuitive arts since 1998, her most influential trainings and teachers include: Six Sensory Teacher with Sonia Choquette, Bhakti Kirtan Yoga Teacher Training with Nikki Slade, The Light Body School Shamanic Energy Medicine with the Four Winds Society with Dr Alberto Villoldo.
+Rebecca has been training in the intuitive arts since 1998, some of her trainings include: Six Sensory Teacher with Sonia Choquette, Bhakti Kirtan Leadership Yoga Teacher Training with Nikki Slade, The Light Body School Shamanic Energy Medicine with the Four Winds Society.
 Rebecca also holds a BA Communications from Charles Sturt University, NSW Australia.

-Prior to writing books, Rebecca forged a successful career as an award winning Creative Director in advertising (writer based) where she worked for some of the world’s advertising agencies (such as JWT, TBWA, HAVAS) in London and Sydney to help some of the world’s biggest brands find their authentic voice.
+Prior to writing books, Rebecca enjoyed a successful career as a creative, writer and award winning Creative Director in advertising where she worked for some of the world’s top creative advertising agencies (such as JWT, TBWA, HAVAS) in London and Sydney to help some of the world’s biggest brands find their authentic voice.
 In her twenties Rebecca blogged her way around the world as The Skype Nomad and shared her adventures in a regular column in The Daily Telegraph.
 She also spent a year of her life painting her way around the world with The Let’s Colour Project.

-Originally from the sunny shores of Sydney, Rebecca now lives in London with her husband and puppy Shakti but you can find her down under most summers getting her salt water and sunshine fix.
+Originally from the sunny shores of Sydney, Rebecca now lives in the United Kingdom with her husband and dog Shakti but you can find her down under most summers getting her salt water and sunshine fix.